-- 1. The Mass Debris Management Plan for the County unincorporated areas was revised to address CalOES' comments and resubmitted.
-The Plan will be submitted to FEMA for review and to the County Emergency Council for adoption. - Completed the Standard Operations Guide to the Los Angeles County Operational Area Mass Debris Management Plan.
+- 1. The Mass Debris Management Plan for the County unincorporated areas submitted to FEMA for approval.
+FEMA has provided comments on the Plan and it is currently being revised to address FEMA's comments. - 2.
+Completed the Standard Operations Guide to the Los Angeles County Operational Area Mass Debris Management Plan.
+This Guide provides key points of coordination, critical information to make key decisions, timelines, checklists, and other information to guide response during a disaster.
 The Operational Area Mass Debris Management Plan will be will be an appendix to the Standard Operations Guide.